bevyengine/rfcs/rfcs/45-stageless.md

 Just like with standard borrow checking, multiple systems can read from the same data at once, but writing to the data requires an exclusive lock.
 Systems which cannot be run in parallel are said to be **incompatible**.

-While this is a good, simple strategy for maximizing parallelism, it comes with some serious drawbacks for reproducibility and correctness.
-The relative execution order of systems tends to matter!
-In simple projects and toy examples, the solution to this looks simple: let the user specify a single global ordering and use this to determine the order in the case of conflicts!

-Unfortunately, this strategy falls apart at scale, particularly when attempting to integrate third-party dependencies (in the form of plugins), who have complex, interacting requirements that must be respected.
-While users may be able to find a single working strategy through trial-and-error (and a robust test suite!), this strategy becomes ossified: impossible to safely change to incorporate new features or optimize performance.

-The fundamental problem is a mismatch between *how* the schedule is configured and *why* it is configured that way.
-The fact that "physics must run after input but before rendering" is implicitly encoded into the order of our systems, and changes which violate these constraints will silently fail in far-reaching ways without giving any indication as to what the user did wrong.

-The solution is **intent-based configuration**: record the exact, minimal set of constraints needed for a scheduling strategy to be valid, and then let the scheduler figure it out!
+Bevy controls the ordering of its schedule(s) The solution via **intent-based configuration**: record the exact, minimal set of constraints needed for a scheduling strategy to be valid, and then let the scheduler figure it out!
 As the number of systems in your app grows, the number of possible scheduling strategies grows exponentially, and the set of *valid* scheduling strategies grows almost as quickly.
 However, each system will continue to work hand-in-hand with a small number of closely-related systems, interlocking in a straightforward and comprehensible way.